-All employees returning to work have certain obligations they need to fulfil according to Work Cover WA (2011) including:
+All employees returning to work have certain obligations they need to fulfill according to Work Cover WA (2011) including:

-- The injured party has the right to have a say in their return to work management plan and to have a union representative present if required. - Cooperate and comply with the return to work/injury management plan to the best of their ability. - Keep in touch with the employer regularly and provide accurate information. - Notify the insurer if any of employment circumstances change and or if the treating doctor or treatment provider's change. - Attend medical and other treatment appointments arranged by the treating doctor, or where permitted, arranged by the employer. - Immediately inform the Injury Management personal in charge of the case if the employee has difficulty carrying out the return to work program.
+• The injured party has the right to have a say in their return to work management plan and to have a union representative present, if required.

+- Cooperate and comply with the return to work/injury management plan to the best of their ability. - Keep in touch with the employer regularly and provide accurate information. - Notify the insurer if any employment circumstances change and/or if the treating doctor or treatment providers change. - Attend medical and other treatment appointments arranged by the treating doctor, or where permitted, arranged by the employer. - Immediately inform the Injury Management personel in charge of the case if the employee has difficulty carrying out the return to work program.

-Employees have a large responsibility around workers compensation and returning to work obligation which are generally explained to them by the insurer or by a workplace injury management co-ordinator..
-However if the employee has serious physical and psychological ramifications from the injury they may not understands their obligations and therefore could result in legal ramifications around the worker not adhering to their legal obligations resulting in penalties (Workers Compensation and Injury Management Act, 1981).
+Employees have a large responsibility around workers compensation and returning to work obligation which are generally explained to them by the insurer or by a workplace injury management coordinator.
+However, if the employee has serious physical and psychological ramifications from the injury, they may not understand their obligations which could thereby result in legal ramifications around the worker not adhering to his or her legal obligations, resulting in penalties (Workers Compensation and Injury Management Act, 1981).